Universidad de Cuenca

-Students accepted to the Ecuador Program are required to participate in Cross-Cultural Explorations I (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after they return.
+Students accepted to the Ecuador Program are required to participate in Cross-Cultural Explorations - Pre (1 credit) prior to departure and Cross-Cultural Explorations - Post (1 credit) after they return.
 Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
-Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.
+Credit for Cross-Cultural Explorations - Pre is dependent upon successful completion of the semester program.

 Students will need to plan for additional money to cover round-trip airfare, passport and visa fees, books, cell phones, health costs, personal expenses, and costs for the independent travel period during break.